skirwa/Blogdown/README.md

-# Academic Website
+# Professional Website
-This repository hosts my professional website, created using the R package called Blogdown.
-The website is being developed using R Markdown and the Hugo static site generator.
-Its purpose is to showcase my projects and academic qualifications, although it is still in the development stage.
+This is the repository for my professional website, built using the R package called Blogdown.
+Its purpose is to showcase my professional accomplishments.

+The website is still under development.